 The Last 30 Years: Batch Processing

 The problem with batch processing is that there’s hardly any transparency throughout the payment process.
-When you send your batch payments through your bank, there’s usually no tracking or acceptance management services available immediately.
-And once a batch is settled, reconciliation is difficult due to payments being packaged into one transaction on your bank statement.
+When you send your batch payments through your bank, there are usually no tracking or acceptance management services available immediately.
+And once a batch is settled, reconciliation is difficult because payments are packaged into one transaction on your bank statement.

 With a lack of tracking capabilities, you often get essential information too late, such as notice of a payment lacking confirmation.
 This can lead to seeking out workarounds to make up for those late payments.

 From a security standpoint, there’s a single point of failure, and trying to scale is difficult since reconciliation is time-consuming.
 The cracks of batch processing are showing.